jae2/autm-rb/_posts/2014-12-30-creating-a-lexer-with-pygments.md

        ],
 {% endhighlight %}

-The bygroups operator uses each group given by parenthesis and applies the tokens to them in the order of regex is matched.
+The bygroups operator uses each group given by parenthesis and applies the tokens to them in the order the regex is matched.

 This was a really quick introduction to Pygments lexers, there's far more examples, but the best way to take this further is clone the pygments-main repository and start looking at some of the other lexers.